PNY Quietly Reduces XLR8 CS3030 SSD's Endurance by Almost 80%

-ComputerBase, a German news outlet, reported that PNY has significantly reduced the endurante rating for the brand's XLR8 CS3030 M.2 NVMe SSD.
-The recent change suggests that PNY might have secretly switch out some of the drive's core components for lesser quality parts.
+ComputerBase, a German news outlet, reported that PNY has significantly reduced the endurance rating for the brand's XLR8 CS3030 M.2 NVMe SSD.
+The recent change suggests that PNY might have secretly switched out some of the drive's core components for lesser quality parts.

 The XLR8 CS3030 is a M.2 2280 SSD that runs on the conventional PCIe 3.0 x4 interface.
 The drive offers sequential read and write speeds up to 3,500 MBps and 3,100 MBps, respectively.
 Apparently, the performance between the new and previous revisions remains unchanged.
 While comparing the old datasheet with the new datasheet, we did notice that PNY no longer specifies the type of NAND that's used inside the XLR8 CS3030.
 For reference, the original XLR8 CS3030 used TLC (triple-level cell) chips.
 Although at this point in time, it's unknown if PNY replaced the NAND, the SSD controller or both.